tytydraco/yessleep/out/Hey_man.md

 Then I heard someone breathe directly behind me, close enough that I could almost feel it against the back of my neck.
 I spun around.
 Nobody.
 Only gravestones.
 I stood frozen in place.
 Listening.
 Silence.
 Eventually, I headed home.
 When I looked back, the graveyard was exactly as I’d found it.
 Empty.
 Still.

 That night, the streetlights were working again.
 That made the place feel less threatening.
 A week passed.
 By then, everything felt ordinary again.
 I carried the bag of recycling down around the same time as before and dumped it into the bin.

 The instant the lid fell shut, the streetlights flickered.
 Then every light along that side of the complex went out.
 The last glow faded from the pavement.
 It took my eyes a moment to adjust.
 I stood there for a few seconds longer than I needed to.
-Nothing.

-Then, from somewhere deep in the woods:
+Then, from somewhere far off in the woods, in the direction of the graveyard:

 “Hey, man.”

 I stopped.
 The same low, deep whisper.
 I raised my flashlight toward the trees.
 I couldn’t see anyone.

-Then another voice answered.
+Then another voice whispered.

 “Hey, man.”

-But this one was farther away.
-Much farther.
-From the direction of the graveyard.
+This one was closer.
+Much closer.
+Somewhere just beyond the hedge.

 I went back inside.

 A few days later, I mentioned it to an older guy who had lived in the complex for years.
 I expected him to laugh.